Rio Hondo College logo

 Transfers to: UC, CSU

-This is an introductory course open to all art and non-art majors interested in learning basic skills in ceramics using the potter’s wheel.
-Students will develop a visual vocabulary for creative expression through lectures, power point, vocabulary lists and video presentations.
-This course covers beginning problems of centering, throwing and shaping various functional and non-functional pottery.
-Students will be introduced to the process of glazing and basic firing techniques.
+This introductory course is open to all Art and non-art majors interested in learning basic skills in ceramics using the potter’s wheel.
+Students develop a visual vocabulary for creative expression through lectures, vocabulary lists and video presentations.
+The course covers beginning problems of centering, throwing, and shaping various functional and non-functional pottery.
+Students are introduced to the process of glazing and basic firing techniques.
 This course emphasizes exploring personal and cultural expression in the ceramic media.
-Evaluation will be based on using a variety of tools and writing assignments.

 ART 230 - Beginning Life Drawing (3.0 units)